-3 www.letsgocampaign.net
+4 www.letsgocampaign.net

-After summarising some of the debates and recommendations that were of a more general nature, the report addresses the issues of visas, residence and work permits; recognition; social security and pension arrangements; financing mobility and further incentives for mobility.
+incentives for mobility.
 In this context it is important to note that most of the issues addressed can in fact be both, a prerequisite for mobility and an additional incentive.

 MAIN OUTCOMES OF THE MOBILITY EVENTS 2007-2009